jamesvovos/game-dev-custom-project/README.md

 ## Features

 - Implementation of Raylib graphics library (no game engine used).
 - Implementation of different software design patterns in C++.
-This includes the state, composite, component, command and factory design patterns..
+This includes the state, composite, component, command and factory design patterns.
 - Graph and node data structures to represent the game world with different locations containing a list of adjacted location nodes in which players can travel to.
 - Player inventory system.
+- Basic axis-aligned bounding box collision detection.
 - Audio using Raylib.

 ## License